MorpheApp/morphe-documentation/docs/morphe-development/1_setup.md

    - Set a breakpoint in the projects
    - Run the project in debug mode and confirm that the breakpoint is hit
-   - Continue and let ReVanced CLI exit
+   - Continue and let Morphe CLI exit

 ## ⚠️ Troubleshoot your development environment